ibm-cloud-docs/appid/ts_index.md

 * Your configured redirect URL is incorrect.
 * The identity provider doesn't recognize the authentication request.
 * The identity provider expects HTTP-POST binding.
-* The identity provider expects a signed authnRequest.
+* The identity provider expects a signed AuthnRequest.

 {: tsResolve}
 You can try some of these solutions:

 * Update your sign-in URL.
-This URL is sent as part of the authnRequest and must be exact.
+This URL is sent as part of the AuthnRequest and must be exact.
 * Be sure that your {{site.data.keyword.appid_short_notm}} metadata is set correctly in your identity provider settings.
-* Configure your identity provider to accept the authnRequest in the HTTP-Redirect.
+* Configure your identity provider to accept the AuthnRequest in the HTTP-Redirect.
-* {{site.data.keyword.appid_short_notm}} does not support signing authnRequests.
+* {{site.data.keyword.appid_short_notm}} does not support signing AuthnRequests.

 If none of the solutions work, it is possible that you might have a connection issue.
 {: tip}